 Orphaned commits

 The only way to recover or view them is to know their SHA codes.
 Now let’s look at it from a security perspective.
-We’ve deleted some branch with critical data and we think we’re safe.
+We’ve deleted some branches with critical data, and we think we’re safe.
 Well, not really.
 These files could still be recovered by a criminal or hacker.

 Garbage Collector